Israel’s War On Gaza ‘century’s Most Destructive’, US Paper; Our Lives, Culture In Rubble, Mayor - UrduPoint

 Other casualties include the city’s main public library, the Children’s Happiness Center, the municipal building and its archive, and the seventh-century Great Omari Mosque.
 Israeli forces have also damaged or destroyed streets, squares, mosques, churches and parks."

-Concluding with an motional appeal, Mayor Sarraj called on the world’s municipalities — everyone — to pressure world leaders to stop this mindless destruction.
+Concluding with an emotional appeal, Mayor Sarraj called on the world’s municipalities — everyone — to pressure world leaders to stop this mindless destruction.

 "Why can’t Palestinians be treated equally, like Israelis and all other peoples in the world?
 Why can’t we live in peace and have open borders and free trade?", he asked.